Thank you for your interest in the Old Catholic Churches International.

-- All clergy who are ordained by or incardinated into the Old Catholic Churches International must be able to support themselves financially.
-The church does not, at present, have the resources to stipend or pay our clergy.
+- All clergy who are ordained by, or incardinated into the Old Catholic Churches International must be able to support themselves financially.
+The church does not have the resources to give stipends to, or pay our clergy.
 We are not here to get rich off the church, but to be servants to those who our help the most.

 - We believe in intellectual honesty as a church.
-This means that sometimes our faith and doctrine stand at odds with most mainstream churches, but we believe that unless something can be proven by the Bible, church history and/or scientific fact, then it should not be adhered to for the sake of maintaining the status quo.
+This means that sometimes our faith and doctrine are at odds with most mainstream churches.
+We believe, though, that unless something can be proven by the Bible, church history, and/or scientific fact then it should not be adhered to for the sake of maintaining the status quo.

 The process of ordination or incardination is as follows:

 - The candidate submits an application for ordination or incardination.
 If you have not completed this application, you can do so at the following link: https://osv.myocci.org/vocations-forms/.
 Please complete forms 1A through 1F.
 Please be as thorough as possible in your answers, however, we do not need a novel for each answer.

 - Copies of civil divorce decrees and annulments or grants of dissolution (if applicable)

 - Married candidates must also provide the written consent from their spouse prior to beginning the formation program (Required)

 - Copy of any degrees or certificates from continuing education (Required)

 - Copy of any degrees or certificates from primary or college education (Required)

 - Proof of membership in religious orders (if any) (Required)